 Which is your favorite audio recording software?

 Which audio recorder software will you choose for your audio editing needs?
 Would you go for free software or a premium one?
 Let us know your thoughts.
-Also, don’t forget to recommend any other tools which we missed to include in this top audio recording software list.
+Also, don’t forget to recommend any other tools which we missed including in this top audio recording software list.